aido77/satellite_proj/README.txt

 i do everything here and i should probably continue doing everything here feel free to steal my shitass code

-also the only library you need to install is Skyfield; see https://rhodesmill.org/skyfield/ <- here
+also the only library you need to install is Skyfield and PyVista; see https://rhodesmill.org/skyfield/ and https://tutorial.pyvista.org/getting-started.html#getting-started